-To establish eligibility for accommodations, students must:
+In order to establish eligibility for accommodations, students must:

-- Submit all appropriate documentation regarding his/her medical condition or disability to Accessibility Resource.
-It is strongly recommended at least 30 days prior to beginning of the semester.
-(Note: Certain accommodations may take longer than 30 days to arrange, therefore disclosing too as soon as possible is imperative) - Meet with an Accessibility Resources Counselor to discuss services and/or accommodations.
+- Submit all appropriate documentation regarding his/her medical condition or disability to Accessibility Resources, it is strongly recommended at least 30 days prior to beginning of the semester.
+(Note: Certain accommodations may take longer than 30 days to arrange, therefore disclosing to Accessibility Resources as soon as possible is imperative) - Schedule an appointment with the Accessibility Resources Counselor to discuss services and/or accommodations.
 This meeting is required for the accommodations and/or services to begin.